peetio/Diard/README.md

 Diard is a document image analysis pipeline to extract semi-structured Analysis Ready Data from your Document's Images.
 To achieve this, the state-of-the-art layout detection model is used ([DiT](https://github.com/microsoft/unilm/tree/master/dit)) to extract document objects (e.g., title, text, list, figure,...).
 These objects are then used to segment the sections (e.g., Table Of Contents, Introduction,...) and to find the information needed to obtain a semi-structured version of your document.
 The pipeline output can be exported as HTML for evaluation and as JSON for text analysis.

 ## Environment Setup (MacOS, Linux)
-First, clone the repository and use the setup guide(docs/setup_guide.md) to run things locally.
+First, clone the repository and use the [setup guide](docs/setup_guide.md) to run things locally.

 ```bash
 git clone https://github.com/thibaultvt/Diard.git